In this post-Cori identifies 12 common blogging mistakes which often cause many blogs to fail with solutions to help your blog succeed.

 12. Weak social media integration and Networking.

-Integrating your blog with social media outlets will significantly help you to achieve and maintain blogging success.
+Integrating your blog with social media outlets helps you to achieve blogging success.
 Facebook and Twitter are great places to start.
 You’ll be able to personally connect with your existing readers.
 A consistent routine of social media interactions helps to establish a new audience all pointing back to your blog.

 When everything indicates you should give up is just when you need to step away but come back to it.
-You can revisit your blogging and writing goals with a clearer and refreshed focus.
+You can revisit your blogging and writing goals with a clearer focus.

 What blogging mistakes have you made and what did you do to correct them?